 Fishing At Punta Allen

-You’ll find Punta Allen on Mexico’s Yucatan Peninsula and it’s around a 2-hour drive south of Tulum, the famous resort town, and a 4-hour drive south from Cancun where you’ll find an international airport.
+You’ll find Punta Allen on Mexico’s Yucatan Peninsula, and it’s around a 2-hour drive south of Tulum, the famous resort town, and a 4-hour drive south of Cancun, where you’ll find an international airport.

-The reason the fishing in Punta Allen is so good is thanks to the Reserva de la Biósfera Sian Ka’an and the flats around it in Ascension Bay.
+The fishing in Punta Allen is so good, thanks to the Reserva de la Biósfera Sian Ka’an and the flats around it in Ascension Bay.
 If you look at Punta Allen on a map, you’ll see that it’s right on the edge of the entrance to a huge saltwater flats system that is full of bonefish, snook, permit, tarpon, and triggerfish.

-It’s the perfect place to go saltwater fly fishing and one of the most affordable places to do it in the world.
-You’ll also find offshore boats in the vicinity which will have you catching sailfish and other pelagics in no time.
+It’s the perfect place to go saltwater fly fishing and one of the world’s most affordable places to do it.
+You’ll also find offshore boats in the vicinity, which will have you catching sailfish and other pelagics in no time.

 Fishing At Scorpion Atoll

-You can only get there by boat and there is no lodging available since it’s a reef, so going on a professionally run live aboard is your only option.
+You can only get there by boat and no lodging is available since it’s a reef, so going on a professionally run liveaboard is your only option.

-You’ll find the same species as you’d find in Punta Allen’s Ascension bay including tarpon, permit, and bonefish, except these fish, will be far less spooky and generally a lot bigger.
-This is due to the fact that commercial fishing is banned around Scorpion Atoll which gives the fish a chance to grow a lot bigger.
+You’ll find the same species as you’d find in Punta Allen’s Ascension Bay, including tarpon, permit, and bonefish, except these fish will be far less spooky and generally a lot bigger.
+This is because commercial fishing is banned around Scorpion Atoll, which gives the fish a chance to grow a lot bigger.

 Where To Fish On The Mexico Pacific Coastline?